-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott reminisces about his family’s traditions of celebrating May and the coming of spring, and researches old newspapers to find that these traditions go back a long way.
+Introduction: In this article, Scott Phillips reminisces about his family’s traditions of celebrating May and the coming of spring, and researches old newspapers to find that these traditions go back a long way.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 Tra la!
 It’s May!
 The lusty month of May!